 Although the library in Nashua NH is closer to NEARA members than when it was in Concord NH, for many people it's still too far for a casual visit.
 So we have decided to deaccession our collections of glossy magazines.
 We are still keeping the newsletters and bulletins of various archaeological societies in our archives.

 The following magazines are available for your permanent pleasure:

-Get our whole collection for just $150 (plus shipping).
+Get our whole collection for just $150 (plus shipping), or best offer.
 Contact the NEARA Librarian.

 Read about the magazine at: Biblical Archaeology Review.
 It isn't clear whether printed back issues are available.

-Get our whole collection for just $100 (plus shipping).
+Get our whole collection for just $100 (plus shipping), or best offer.
 Contact the NEARA Librarian.

 See the photo above, at the bottom.
 Read about the discontinued magazine at: Archaeology Odyssey.